Counselling & psychotherapy in West Hampstead, London NW3 & online

 London NW3 7AX

-I also work with many people online via webcam sessions.
-Phone sessions are also possible.
-People often find this more convenient and like the flexibility of being able to have sessions from home, at work or while travelling, or to have a mix of sessions online and in person at my practice.
+I also offer online or phone sessions.
+People often find this more convenient and like the flexibility of being able to have sessions from home, at work or while travelling, or to have a mix of online or phone sessions and sessions in person at my practice.

 For more information...